-Our Board of Directors has authorized us to make the Exchange Offer and has determined that the Exchange Offer is fair to the Company and procedurally fair to Revlon's unaffiliated stockholders who tender their shares for exchange, as well as the unaffiliated stockholders who do not tender their shares.
-The transaction was approved by all of the Independent Directors, who constitute a majority of the directors who are not employees of Revlon or MacAndrews & Forbes.
+Our Board of Directors has authorized us to make the Exchange Offer and has determined that the Exchange Offer is fair to the Company and to Revlon's unaffiliated stockholders.
 The Board of Directors consists of eleven directors, four of whom, Messrs.
 Perelman, Kennedy and Schwartz (due solely to their being affiliated with MacAndrews & Forbes) and Mr. Ennis (due to his being Revlon's President and Chief Executive Officer), have interests in the Exchange Offer different from the interests of Revlon's unaffiliated stockholders generally, as described below.
 On July 29, 2009, our Board of Directors approved the Exchange Offer and the Senior Subordinated Term Loan Amendment, subject to finalization of documentation relating to the Exchange Offer.
 Messrs.
-Perelman, Kennedy and Schwartz chose not to participate in the discussion of, consideration of, and vote regarding the Exchange Offer due to their affiliated stockholders generally.
-See Annex D for the name, business address, citizenship, present principal occupation and employment that are different from those of Revlon's unaffiliated stockholders generally.
+Perelman, Kennedy and Schwartz chose not to participate in the discussion of, consideration of, and vote regarding the Exchange Offer due to their affiliation with MacAndrews & Forbes, which has interests in the Exchange Offer and the Senior Subordinated Term Loan Amendment that are different from those of the unaffiliated stockholders generally.
 See Annex D for the name, business address, citizenship, present principal occupation and employment history for the past five years of each of the members of the Board of Directors and the executive officers of Revlon.
-See "Interests of Certain Persons in the Transactions - Interests of the MacAndrews & Forbes Participants - in the Exchange Offer.
-In addition, Mr. Ennis chose not to participate in the discussion of, consideration of, consideration of, and vote regarding the Exchange Offer or additional information on MacAndrews & Forbes' interests in the Exchange Offer.
-In addition, Mr. Ennis chose not to participate in
+See "Interests of Certain Persons in the Transactions - Interests of MacAndrews & Forbes in the Exchange Offer.
+In addition, Mr. Ennis chose not to participate in the discussion of, consideration of, and vote regarding the Exchange Offer because he is not an "independent" director within the meaning of the NYSE's listing standards and our Board of Director's Guidelines for Assessing Director Independence.

-After careful consideration, including, without limitation, a thorough review of the terms and conditions of the Exchange Offer with the Independent Directors' legal advisors, our Board of Directors, with Messrs.
+After careful consideration, including, without limitation, a thorough review of the terms and conditions of the Exchange Offer with the independent directors' legal advisors, our Board of Directors, with Messrs.
 Perelman, Ennis, Kennedy and Schwartz not participating, determined to take no position and make no recommendation as to whether Revlon's unaffiliated stockholders should tender their shares of Class A Common Stock in the Exchange Offer.
 In reaching the determination to authorize the Exchange Offer, our Board of Directors primarily considered the facts that the Series A Preferred Stock has very different characteristics than the Class A Common Stock (including, among other things, a 12.75% annual dividend rate and seniority in liquidation) that may appeal to Revlon's unaffiliated stockholders; that Fidelity has indicated to MacAndrews & Forbes that, although no investment decision to participate in the Exchange Offer had been made by Fidelity on behalf of itself or its funds and accounts and an investment decision would be subject to its review of SEC filings disclosing the Exchange Offer, Fidelity would view the Exchange Offer as an attractive potential investment opportunity, provided it meets the investment needs of Fidelity and its funds and accounts, and MacAndrews & Forbes has advised that the terms of the Series A Preferred Stock are consistent with terms described to Fidelity, as further detailed in the section entitled "Special Factors - Background of the Transactions"; and that the Exchange Offer is voluntary and that Revlon's unaffiliated stockholders who do not tender their shares of Class A Common Stock will have the protections described in the section entitled "The Contribution and Stockholder Agreement."